victorgregoriosuse/bci-examples/bci-jupyter/README.md

 and use $LOCAL_USERID to align the container's jupyter UID with the UID of the user executing the podman run command.

-Jupyter Notebook is then launched from the virtual environment in /home/virtenv with the start directory of /home/jupyter.
+JupyterLab is then launched from the virtual environment in /home/virtenv with the start directory of /home/jupyter.

-Passing $LOCAL_USERID is required.
+Environment Variables

+- LOCAL_USERID is required and should match the local UID
+- DEBUG=1 is optional, enables verbosity and editing of virtenv

 ```
-mkdir -p workdir
+mkdir -p jupyterlab
 sudo podman run \
- --mount type=bind,source="$(pwd)/workdir",target=/home/jupyter \
+ --mount type=bind,source="$(pwd)/jupyterlab",target=/home/jupyterlab \
  --network host \
  --env LOCAL_USERID=$UID \
- localhost/jupyter
+ --env DEBUG=0 \
+ localhost/jupyterlab
 ```